-A Certified Nursing Assistant, or CNA, is a healthcare professional that assists their patients with their healthcare needs or daily activities under the supervision of either RNs (registered nurses) or LPNs (licensed practical nurses).
-CNAs can also be referred to as patient care assistants (PCAs), nurse’s aides, or nursing assistants.
+A Certified Nursing Assistant, or CNA, is a healthcare professional that assists their patients with their healthcare needs or daily activities under the supervision of either RNs (registered nurses) or LPNs/LVNs (licensed practical nurses).
+CNAs may also be referred to as patient care assistants (PCAs), nurse’s aides, or nursing assistants.

-As a result, many CNAs use this position to increase their medical and healthcare knowledge as they proceed into an RN or LPN career.
-Many RN or LPN programs require that students become CNAs over the course of their education before graduating and rising up another tier.
+Many CNAs use this position to increase their medical and healthcare knowledge as they proceed into an RN or LPN career.
+Many RN or LPN programs require that students become CNAs as a condition of their program requirements.

-CNA duties can vary wildly depending on the medical center and the needs of patients at the time.
-General responsibilities for CNAs include:
+CNA duties can vary wildly depending on the area of practice and the needs of patients at the time.
+General responsibilities for CNAs may include:

 - bathing patients